Maintaining the branches of your project

 Maintaining branch history when upgrading to a commercial edition

 When upgrading to a current commercial edition version, automatic branch and pull request configuration creates branches based on their names in your code repository.
-If the name of your main branch in SonarQube doesn't match the branch's name in your code repository (this may be the case if you didn't import the repository but created your project manually in SonarQube), the history of your main branch won't be taken on by the branch you analyze.
+If the name of your main branch in SonarQube Server doesn't match the branch's name in your code repository (this may be the case if you didn't import the repository but created your project manually in SonarQube Server), the history of your main branch won't be taken on by the branch you analyze.

-Before running analysis, you can keep your branch history by renaming the main branch in SonarQube with the name of the branch in your code repository at Project Settings > Branches and Pull Requests.
+Before running analysis, you can keep your branch history by renaming the main branch in SonarQube Server with the name of the branch in your code repository at Project Settings > Branches and Pull Requests.

 For example, if your main branch is named main

-in SonarQube but develop
+in SonarQube Server but develop

 in your code repository, rename your main branch to develop